karangattu/fieldsurveys/README.md

 ## Prerequisites

 - Python 3.9 or higher (Install python from [here](https://www.python.org/downloads/))
-- tkinter (will be included with your python installation)
 - Data CSV files (see instructions [below](#data-csv-files))
 - keyfile.json (see instructions [below](#keyfilejson))
 - Google sheets and Google Drive folders shared with the client_email from the keyfile.json file (see instructions [below](#google-sheets-and-google-drive-folder-configured))